Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Active Directory Sites and Services.
 - [ ] Active Directory Users and Computers.

 ### You have an Azure Sentinel workspace that contains an Azure Active Directory (Azure AD) connector, an Azure Log Analytics query named Query1 and a playbook named Playbook1.
 Query1 returns a subset of security events generated by Azure AD.
 You plan to create an Azure Sentinel analytic rule based on Query1 that will trigger Playbook1.
 You need to ensure that you can add Playbook1 to the new rule.
 What should you do?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Create the rule and set the type to: Configure the playbook to include

 ![Question 89](images/question89.jpg)